It's Rush Limbaugh, the all-knowing, all-caring, all-sensing, all-feeling, all-concerned, Maha Rushi, behind a golden EIB microphone serving humanity.

 Nobody's ever told them.

-Maybe somebody's told them, they just reject it.
+Maybe somebody's told them.

 I don't know.

-But all I'm telling you is that I'm confident, and I really think with the right kind of leadership.
+But all I'm telling you is, is that I'm confident, and I really think with the right kind of leadership.

-I remember watching people be interviewed by the drive-bys.
+You remember back in the 80s when Reagan was president, I remember watching people be interviewed by the drive-bys.

 And I remember hearing over and over again from different people.